 If your doctor asks if you have recently felt depressed, have trouble sleeping and feel too stressed out (which are symptoms of a magnesium deficiency), you may also be prescribed an antidepressant.

 Unfortunately, these drugs are given out today like candy.
 But beware, these drugs are highly effective chemical compounds with a long list of alarming side effects.
 Recent studies show that people feel better in only 40 percent of the cases.
 This means that they work less often than placebos.

-If you're a type A person who lives with adrenaline, time pressure and stress, you could be a walking magnesium desert.
-Most people know that Type A people are prone to heart diseases, muscle spasms, hypersensitivity and irritability.
+If you are a type A person who lives with adrenaline, time pressure and stress, you could be a walking magnesium desert.
+Most people know that Type A people are prone to heart diseases, muscle spasms, hypersensitivity, and irritability.

 However, it is not your genes.
 You suffer from a magnesium deficiency caused by stress, which consumes all of this vital mineral and makes you susceptible to diseases related to stress.

 Headaches are a sure sign of stress.
 Your shoulders are curved, your neck muscles are tense and the tension spreads to the many muscles of your skull.

 Magnesium can reduce the tension in these muscles and help your muscles relax.
 Magnesium deficiency is not the only cause of tension headaches.
 Migraines, PMS headaches and post-traumatic headaches are also affected by this miracle mineral.

 In order to give you an insight into the extent of magnesium's effects, here are the many ways magnesium can treat migraines:

 Magnesium relaxes the blood vessels and allows them to dilate, reducing cramps, and constrictions which cause migraines.

 Magnesium regulates the work of the brain's neurotransmitters and inflammatory substances, which can play a role in migraines when they are out of balance.